10?’s with multi BAFTA-winning, Kate Dawkins

 Given the recent restrictions around public gatherings, many events and performances have happened behind closed doors and with little or no adaptation of the experience for remote viewers.
 Are there any events, finales, or experiences that you wish you had the opportunity of working on?

-It’s a challenging time, and I think a marvelous job has been achieved to plug some holes with virtual events and similar.
+It’s a challenging time, and I think a marvellous job has been achieved to plug some holes with virtual events and similar.
 Still, you can never replace the connection between an audience and a performance.
 I believe a layer of emotion is lost when viewing remotely, significantly, as you say, if not much thought or consideration has gone into this aspect.

 I am excited about the prospect of working on live events again when the virus is under control enough for us to do that.
 We’ve had lots of time to think and reflect on not being able to experience ‘live.’
 So I’m looking forward to these new opportunities.